-- The method for the analysis for the measurement of thiols, disulfides and thioethers proved to be simple and reliable with sufficient sensitivity for their measurement in deproteinized whole blood.
+- A simple and sensitive method for the determination of the levels of oxidative stress was developed via the analysis of thiols, disulfides and thioethers from deproteinized whole blood.
 Technical issues related to GSH autoxidation were minimized by rapid sample preparation techniques. - Although the analysis of aminothiols in this work was related to whole blood, the method could be easily adapted to determine the levels of these compounds in plasma and tissue samples as well. - The levels of GSH and GSSG detected are within the range of reported levels using other techniques.